exakat/exakat/docs/Annex.rst

 Exakat helps reduce the amount of error and warning that code is producing by reporting pattern that are likely to emit errors.

-19 PHP error message detailled here :
+27 PHP error message detailled here :

 * "continue" targeting switch is equivalent to "break".
 Did you mean to use "continue 2"?
 * Access level to Bar::$publicProperty must be public (as in class Foo)
 * Access level to c::iPrivate() must be public (as in class i)
+* An alias (%s) was defined for method %s(), but this method does not exist
 * Argument 1 passed to foo() must be of the type integer, string given
+* Call to undefined function
 * Can't inherit abstract function A::bar()
 * Cannot access static:: when no class scope is active
 * Cannot override final method BaseClass::moreTesting()